Stock market today: World markets are mostly lower after Israel strikes back at Hamas attack

-BANGKOK (AP) — Crude oil prices surged and share prices were mostly lower on Monday after the Israeli government declared war following deadly attacks by Hamas from the Gaza Strip.
+BANGKOK (AP) — Crude oil prices surged and world share prices were mostly lower on Monday after the Israeli government declared war following deadly attacks by Hamas from the Gaza Strip.

 U.S. futures declined.
+The bond market in the U.S. will be closed Monday for the Columbus Day holiday, but the New York Stock Exchange and Nasdaq will be open.

 Oil prices fell back slightly after gaining more than $3 a barrel.
 Conflict in the Middle East often pushes oil prices higher given the risk of disruptions to supplies.

 “Disruptions or escalations in the region can have far-reaching implications for energy markets, global supply chains, and geopolitical dynamics,” Stephen Innes of SPI Asset Management said in a commentary.